viboverse/functional-programming-jamk/materials/04-types.md

     iex> hd []
     ** (ArgumentError) argument error

-Sometimes you will create a list and it will return a value in single quotes.
+Sometimes you will create a list and it will return a value as characters.
 For example:

     iex> [11, 12, 13]
-    '\v\f\r'
+    ~c"\v\f\r"
     iex> [104, 101, 108, 108, 111]
-    'hello'
+    ~c"hello"

 When Elixir sees a list of printable ASCII numbers, Elixir will print that as a *charlist* (literally a list of characters).
 Charlists are quite common when interfacing with existing Erlang code.
 Whenever you see a value in IEx and you are not quite sure what it is, you can use the **i/1** to retrieve information about it:

-    iex> i 'hello'
+    iex> i ~c"hello"
     Term
-        'hello'
+        ~c"hello"
     Data type
         List
     Description